mitesh1612/blog2/_posts/2020-08-30-naive-bayes.md

 #### Being Smooth

 While this calculation seems reasonable, it has a huge problem.
 Say, in our training messages, the word "data" only occurs in nonspam messages.
-Then we’d estimate P(data|S)=0.
+Then we’d estimate P(data/S)=0.
 The result is that our Naive Bayes classifier would always assign spam probability 0 to any message containing the word *data*, even a message like “data on free bitcoin and 26 kt gold free.”
 To avoid this, we usually use some kind of **smoothing**.
 One of the simplest ways is to choose a pseudo count `k` (basically assuming that there are atleast `k` spam/ham messages containing the given word i).
 This gives us the following equation for estimating the probability of seeing the ith word in a spam or ham message as follows:

 ![smoothed equation](https://render.githubusercontent.com/render/math?math=P(X_i%7CS)%20%3D%20%5Cfrac%7B(k%20%2B%20%5C%23%20of%20spams%20containing%20w_i)%7D%7B(2k%20%2B%20%5C%23%20of%20spams)%7D%0D)

-We can do similarly for P(Xi|S') where in we assume we also saw k additional nonspams containing the word and k additional nonspams not containing the word.
+We can do similarly for P(Xi/S') where in we assume we also saw k additional nonspams containing the word and k additional nonspams not containing the word.

-For example, if data occurs in 0/98 spam messages, and if k is 1, we estimate P(data|S) as 1/100 = 0.01, which allows our classifier to still assign some nonzero spam probability to messages that contain the word *data*.
+For example, if data occurs in 0/98 spam messages, and if k is 1, we estimate P(data/S) as 1/100 = 0.01, which allows our classifier to still assign some nonzero spam probability to messages that contain the word *data*.

 ### Code Implementation